MantissaMr/nrel_charging/data-cleaning-report.md

 - **Type** All fields are of appropriate data types.

-All in all, all fields of interest were clean, accurate, and reliable.
+All in all, all fields of interest are clean, accurate, and reliable.